wwwDayDream/TKTotalConversion/README.md

 ### Credits & Attributions
 "VN-1 Laser Rifle" is adapted from [VN-1 Infantry Rifle](https://skfb.ly/oFoHB) by captain_tronix and is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).
+"Laser Pistol" is adapted from [Laser Gun](https://skfb.ly/6TYX6) by Delincoter and is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).